Diophantine approximation as Cosmic Censor for Kerr-AdS black holes: Introduction

 \subsection{Acknowledgements}

 The author would like to express his gratitude to his advisor Mihalis Dafermos for his support and many valuable comments on the manuscript.
-The author also thanks Harvey Reall, Igor Rodnianski and Yakov Shlapentokh-Rothman for insightful discussions and helpful remarks.
-This work was supported by the EPSRC grant EP/L016516/1.
+The author also thanks Harvey Reall, Igor Rodnianski, Yakov Shlapentokh-Rothman and Claude Warnick for insightful discussions and helpful remarks.
+The author is also grateful to two anonymous referees for several helpful comments and remarks to improve the manuscript.
+This work was supported by the EPSRC grant EP/L016516/1, by Dr. Max Rössler, the Walter Haefner Foundation and the ETH Zürich Foundation..
 The author thanks Princeton University for hosting him as a VSRC.